shreyas-kowshik/PASA/README.md

 ```

 <h1>Contribution : </h1>
-Read the wiki for the description of the code.
+Read the <a href = "https://github.com/shreyas-kowshik/PASA/wiki">wiki</a> for the description of the code.